Reins Matches Hatch with C-Pod Creature

-Temecula, CA – Reins, one of Japan’s premier tackle manufacturers, and Michael Murphy, one of the world’s top lure designers, have discovered and matched a previously overlooked and untapped hatch.
+Temecula, CA – Reins, one of Japan’s premier tackle manufacturers, and Michael Murphy, one of Reins lure designers, have matched a previously overlooked and untapped hatch.

 Zooplankton have hydrodynamic shapes, cilia and pseudo-appendages to maneuver their bodies, but their actions are minute and weak; they’re not able to swim or move independently of water currents.
 Zooplankton can maneuver but predominately drift, shift up or down, and suspend in the water column, feeding on other zooplankton or phytoplankton which are free-drifting microscopic plants.

-Legendary lure designer, fisheries biologist, professional tournament angler and fishing guide Michael Murphy of Lexington, South Carolina knows much about zooplankton and fish larva’s critical dependency on this foundation of the fish’s food pyramid.
-He says, “I studied aquaculture research at Perdue University and was a lab technician for their aquaculture facility for 2 years.
-All of our studied fish, in order to count toward research for the Aquaculture Society, they must have been hatched within that facility.
+Lure designer, fisheries biologist, tournament angler and fishing guide Michael Murphy of Lexington, South Carolina knows much about zooplankton and fish larva’s critical dependency on this foundation of the fish’s food chain.
+He says, “I studied aquaculture research at Purdue University as a lab technician and undergraduate at the aquaculture facility for 2 years, as well as a field research assistant studying microbiology for a utilities company.
+In our Aquaculture research, all of our study fish, to be valid toward research publications, must have been hatched within the facility.
 You cannot hatch them elsewhere and bring them in.
-So I learned quickly, when you hatch something, you have to feed it.
+I learned, when you hatch something, you have to feed it.
 So we fed these hatchlings with zooplankton such as copepods, rotifers and daphnia.
 We found that certain fish species had a preference, and also that specific zooplankton live in specific environments – just like you wouldn’t find a largemouth living where a salmon lives and vice versa.
 So there are specific natural environments where you will find specific zooplankton in those environments.
 Whether it is a genetic preference or whatever it is, a copepod is more of a backwater, brackish zooplankton and studies have been done showing it is more appealing to largemouth- they prefer copepods.
-But even in the artificial lab environment, with largemouth hatched in labs, it has been scientifically proven that a copepod is the preference of a largemouth bass in a controlled environment, an aquaculture environment.”
+But even in the artificial lab environment, with largemouth hatched in labs, as in nature, it has been seen and documented repeatedly that a copepod is the preference of a largemouth bass in a controlled, aquaculture environment.”

-For a month or more, a bassdepends on this food source for its survival until it grows large enough to move on to insect larva, but the copepod is the first food source a bass ever has – and that’s a fact.
+For a month or more, a bass will depend on this food source for its survival until it grows large enough to move on to insect larva, but the copepod will typically be the first food source of a bass.

 So why not make a fishing lure that exactly mimics a copepod?

 A larval bass grows by eating copepods roughly a half to one millimeter long and the bass itself may be 4-5 millimeters long.
-When a bass grows up to be 18+ inches and you’ve got a bait that is 4 inches long, it’s proportionally the same sizeas the bass remembers.
+When a bass grows up to be 18+ inches and you’ve got a bait that is 4 inches long, it is practical to think, proportionally bass could remember.
 Then the question becomes, does a bass remember it?
-Well, that’s something you’ve got to test.
+In theory, yes.
+But that’s something you’ve got to test.

 Figure 1: The Reins C-Pod mimics and matches a copepod.
 It is a bulky bait with lots of tentacles that produce tons of subtle action.